 - Highlights of Prescribing Information – Uloric Label (2019)

 - FDA adds Boxed Warning for increased risk of death with Gout medicine Uloric (febuxostat) – FDA Drug Safety Communication

 What is Uloric?

-Manufactured and marketed by Takeda Pharmaceuticals, Uloric (febuxostat) is a prescription gout drug that treats joint inflammation by reducing uric acid levels.
-When it received clearance from the Food and Drug Administration (FDA) in February 2009, it was the first new gout medication to hit the U.S. market in more than four decades.
+Manufactured and marketed by Takeda Pharmaceuticals, Uloric (febuxostat) is a prescription Gout drug that treats joint inflammation by reducing uric acid levels.
+When it received clearance from the FDA in February 2009, it was the first new Gout medication to hit the U.S. market in more than four decades.
 Uloric is designed to work by blocking xanthine oxidase, an enzyme needed to create uric acid.
 The medication comes in once-daily doses of 40-mg and 80-mg.

 Uloric Side Effects